g3ek5cwb5/g3ek5cwb5/README.md

-- 👋 Hi, I’m @g3ek5cwb5
+- 👋 Hi, I'm @g3ek5cwb5
-- 👀 I’m interested in app and web development
+- 👀 I'm interested in developing apps and websites
-- 🌱 I’m currently learning computer science
+- 🌱 I'm currently learning IT
-- 💞️ I’m looking to collaborate on every projects that are in these domains
+- 💞️ I'm looking to collaborate on any projects that are in these areas
 - 📫 contact me on g3ek5cwb5@yahoo.com

 <!---